 Ginger struggles with PTSD due to Military Sexual Trauma.
 Her team created a mobile and smartwatch application designed to help her to get out of the house and do the things that make her happy.

 Challenge: Two-arm stone lift

-Disabled strength sports competitor, James Spurgin, dreams of doing a two-arm stone lift, despite having no function in his right arm, and his team made it a reality.
+Disabled strength sports competitor, James Spurgin, dreamt of doing a two-arm stone lift, despite having no function in his right arm, and his team made it a reality.

 Challenge: Getting up from and down to floor to play with his baby

-Chris and his wife are awaiting their first child and he wants a device that will allow him to get down on the floor to play with his baby and then back up again.
+Chris and his wife are awaiting their first child and his team created an elegant device that allows him to get down on the floor to play with his baby and then back up again.